microsoft/vscode-docs/docs/extensions/install-extension.md

 ## Your Extensions Folder

 VS Code looks for extensions under your extensions folder `.vscode/extensions`.
-Depending on your platform it is located:
+Depending on your platform it is located in the following folders:

 * **Windows** `%USERPROFILE%\.vscode\extensions`
 * **Mac** `~/.vscode/extensions`